Suppan/Delta-Mix/README.md

 - Install Tcl-Tk Version 8.6.11
 - Install Csound and SOX

--start the App with the terminal command "wish path_to/Main.tcl"
+- start the App with the terminal command "wish Main.tcl"

 *************